FirasAbdennadher/Simple-Convolutional-Neural-Network/README.md

 ## Code Usage
 This is only a naive layer implementation and is only used for understanding of CNN.
 It cannot be used for real dataset since it would be TOO SLOW.
 To vectorize the implementation, refer to [im2col](https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/making_faster.html) to find the answer.

+Training the model would be similar to the training in the repository [Two Layer Neural Network](https://github.com/zhangjh915/Two-Layer-Neural-Network).
+Since this repository is not designed to be run directly, training would not be included in this repository.

 ## Reference
 1. [https://www.cc.gatech.edu/classes/AY2019/cs7643_fall/hw1-q6/](https://www.cc.gatech.edu/classes/AY2019/cs7643_fall/hw1-q6/).
 2. [https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/deep_learning.html](https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/deep_learning.html).